mich-murphy/mich-murphy.com/blog/content/nixos-minecraft-server.md

 tags = ["minecraft", "nixos"]
 +++

-## NixOS Configuration - Minecraft

 Minecraft can be configured simply by using the provided [NixOS modules](https://search.nixos.org/options?channel=unstable&size=50&sort=relevance&type=packages&query=minecraft).
 Tailscale have published a [blog post](https://tailscale.com/kb/1096/nixos-minecraft) showing how to utilise this and get a working server.

 This setup is a bit limited when it comes to installing mods and mod toolchains declaratively.
 [Nix-minecraft](https://github.com/Infinidoge/nix-minecraft) was developed for this purpose.

 <!-- more -->

+## NixOS Minecraft Configuration With Mods

-To use it, add the following to an existing `flake.nix`:
+To use Nix-minecraft, add the following to an existing `flake.nix`, or create a new one like so:

 ```nix
 # flake.nix